-The Supreme Court of Ohio has also held that when nonlawyers give legal advice and counsel to defendants in collection proceedings in an attempt to settle those cases without the supervision of a barred lawyer, the nonlawyers engage in the unauthorized practice of law.306 Similarly, when nonlawyer document preparation companies use computer software and official court forms to prepare legal documents and pleadings for customers, which necessarily includes providing legal advice in the selection and completion of the forms, the companies engage in the unauthorized practice of law.307
+The Supreme Court of Ohio has also held that when nonlawyers give legal advice and counsel to defendants in collection proceedings in an attempt to settle those cases without the supervision of a barred lawyer, the nonlawyers engage in the unauthorized practice of law.353 Similarly, when nonlawyer document preparation companies use computer software and official court forms to prepare legal documents and pleadings for customers, which necessarily includes providing legal advice in the selection and completion of the forms, the companies engage in the unauthorized practice of law.354

-Unlike in Davie, Telford, and Cohen, at LAWCLERK, the Lawclerks do not have any client contact and only act at the direction of, and under the supervision of, the Attorney.
+Unlike in Davie, Telford, and Cohen, in LAWCLERK, the Remote Associates do not have any client contact unless done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed and only act at the direction of, and under the supervision of, the Hiring Attorney.

-2020 UPDATE: Two Ohio cases are notable.
 In Disciplinary Counsel v.
-Spicer, the court said, "[W]e have explained that although an unlicensed person may assist in the provision of legal services, 'the individual's actions must be closely supervised and approved by a licensed attorney."308 In Disciplinary Counsel v.
-Smidt, the court noted that although a paralegal claimed that she filed legal documents under the supervision of an attorney, there was unauthorized practice of law where the attorney was unaware of the paralegal's activities and they were not taken at the attorney's direction.309
+Spicer, the court said, "[W]e have explained that although an unlicensed person may assist in the provision of legal services, 'the individual's actions must be closely supervised and approved by a licensed attorney.'"355 In Disciplinary Counsel v.
+Smidt, the court noted that although a paralegal claimed that she filed legal documents under the supervision of an attorney, there was unauthorized practice